Tampa Arson Defense Lawyer

 Potential Defenses Against Arson Charges

-There are several defenses your Tampa arson defense lawyer might use in your Florida property crime case.
+There are several defenses your Tampa arson attorney might use in your Florida property crime case.
 Here are some of the most common.

 The Fire Was Legal

 If you had the authority to start the fire, your lawyer could claim the fire was legal.
 For instance, if you had a permit for clearing land, you had a legal right to start a fire.

 The Fire Wasn’t Willfully Started